azee-ka/4space-super/README.md

 * **Rich UI, limited or no backend yet:** several workspace widgets (docs, tasks, calendar, board, forms, links, polls, whiteboard, wiki) ship full interfaces; many use in memory or sample data until dedicated tables and hooks are added.
 * **Dashboard and space home activity feeds** may show placeholder or sample activity in places.
 * **Space stats** in `SpacesService.getSpaceStats` still has TODO fields for files, tasks, and storage.

-## Related documentation

-* `mobile/README.md` for mobile only setup, structure, and messaging details

-## License

-No license file is present in the repository root.
-Add one if you plan to distribute the project.